 We use a tool called PandaDoc to automate the entire process using pre-built contract/invoice templates that dynamically insert your client's info, sends them links to sign and pay, and automatically follow until they sign (so you don't bug them yourself).

 That way, there's no time for buyer's remorse or misc concerns to come up between when they sign contracts and receive their initial invoice.

 Trust us, if you haven't already implemented e-Signature & invoicing tools into your operational process, Do THIS FIRST.
 It's a game-changer.

 Phase 2: Welcome Email & New Client Questionnaire

 Your e-signature tool should alert you when a contract is signed or invoices are paid.

 We use Zapier to trigger the client's official welcome email the moment that alert is received.
-Their welcome email includes copies of the signed contracts, a link to complete their client questionnaire, and sets expectations of communications they will receive during onboarding.
+Their welcome email includes copies of the signed contracts, a link to complete their client questionnaire using our form tool.
+It also sets expectations of communications they will receive during onboarding.

 If you don't already have one, check out this article for help creating your marketing client questionnaire.